benediktschmitt/py-ts3/docs/source/faq.rst

 ~~~~~~~~~~~~~

 The ts3 server closes idle connections after 10 minutes automatically.
 You can
-use the :meth:`~ts3.query.TS3BaseConnection.keepalive` method to send a beacon
+use the :meth:`~query.TS3BaseConnection.send_keepalive` to sent an empty query
-before the server closes the connection.
+to the server and thus avoid automatic disconnect.
+Make sure to call it at least
+once in 10 minutes.